WebODM/ODM/README.md

 Help improve our software!
 We welcome contributions from everyone, whether to add new features, improve speed, fix existing bugs or add support for more cameras.
 Check [contributing guidelines](https://github.com/WebODM/WebODM/blob/master/CONTRIBUTING.md).

-### Installation and first run
+### Setup Development Environment

+Docker is recommended for setting up a development environment.
+It's fairly easy to setup one with Linux and macOS.
+On Windows, I could recommend to use WSL.

-For Linux users, the easiest way to modify the software is to make sure docker is installed, clone the repository and then run from a shell:
+Clone the repository and then run from a shell:

 ```bash
 $ DATA=/path/to/datasets ./start-dev-env.sh